lydiaYchen/PerfEvaluation-IN4215/README.md

 # IN4325 <!-- omit in toc -->

-This repository contains the materials of the **MSc Information Retrieval** course running in 2018/19 at TU Delft (Q3).
+This repository contains the materials of the **MSc Quantitative Methods of Performance Evalution for Computing systems** course running in 20119/20 at TU Delft (Q1).
 The project setup is suitable for up to 100 students.

 ## Table of contents <!-- omit in toc -->
 - [Important links](#important-links)